 Managing finances can be a challenge for any women’s ministry.

-In other blog posts, I’ve stated that it’s a good idea to partner with your local church for accountability and financial resource support.
+In other blog posts, I’ve stated that partnering with your local church for accountability and financial resource support is a good idea.

-For example, someone at that church likely manages the money there and could help you with handling registration fees and other financial structures.
+For example, a church member likely manages the money there and could help you handle registration fees and other financial structures.

 Let me tell you, when I led the women’s ministry at my church, I could not have imagined conducting women’s ministry without the financial undergirding of my church.